History and exam

 endocrine signs

-In patients with previous functional pituitary macroadenoma, there may be clinical signs of acromegaly or Cushing syndrome (if not in remission).
+In patients with previous functional pituitary macro-adenoma, there may be clinical signs of acromegaly or Cushing's syndrome (if not in remission).
 Postsurgical AVP-D may be associated with clinical hypopituitarism.

 focal motor deficits

-May be present due to previous or co-presenting intracranial pathology such as tumor, head injury, hydrocephalus, meningitis, or encephalitis.
+May be present due to previous or co-presenting intracranial pathology such as tumour, head injury, hydrocephalus, meningitis, or encephalitis.

 sensorineural deafness and visual failure

-May reflect additional components of Wolfram syndrome, a progressive neurodegenerative disorder characterized by diabetes mellitus and optic atrophy, with varying frequency of AVP-D and sensorineural deafness.[39]
+May reflect additional components of Wolfram syndrome (also called DIDMOAD [diabetes insipidus, diabetes mellitus, optic atrophy, and deafness] syndrome), a progressive neurodegenerative disorder characterised by diabetes mellitus and optic atrophy, with varying frequency of arginine vasopressin deficiency and sensorineural deafness.[41]

 skin lesions